 The last comment was courtesy of Aidan, who was obviously pretty out of it from the fight and staring at the carpeted van of the ceiling with a dopey smile on his face.

-Potter clambered over the console, dropping smoothly down into the passengers seat next to me and catching me by surprise.
-I blanched – Potter willingly sitting within a three-foot vicinity of me?
+Potter, meanwhile, clambered over the console, dropping smoothly down into the passenger's seat next to me and catching me by surprise.
+I blanched — Potter willingly sitting within a three-foot vicinity of me?
 What had the world come to?

 “Bennett.”
-Potter turned to me impatiently, sweeping a hand through his hair.
+He turned to me impatiently, sweeping a hand through his hair.
 “Switch with me.
 Let me drive.”